Category: Uncategorized

 Traditional flashcards: Reviewing all cards daily

-Anki: Following typical SRS intervals that grow exponentially
+Anki: Following typical intervals that grow exponentially

 Traditional Flashcards (100 cards):